Senior Vice President, Policy, Industry and Government Affairs

 Security, Facilitation, Small Airports, Public Policy, Advocacy

-Chris Phelan is vice president of government and industry affairs for the Canadian Airports Council (CAC).
+Chris Phelan is senior vice president of policy, industry and government affairs for the Canadian Airports Council (CAC).

 Prior to joining the CAC in June 2011, Chris worked as a consultant for an Ottawa-based government relations and public affairs firm.
 There he provided political, strategic and public policy advice to clients on a wide variety issues, including product defense, intellectual property and copyright legislation, electronic product stewardship, and energy transportation and generation.